koka-lang/koka/test/fip/README.md

 and eventually provides a summary in absolute runtimes (and rss), and normalized runtimes relative to the Koka fip variant.

-Note that the precise results depend quite a bit on the host system -- the above results are on a Windows 11 16-core AMD 7950X @ 4.5Ghz inside a Debian QEMU image.
+Note that the precise results depend quite a bit on the host system -- the above results are on Ubuntu 22.0.4 with 16-core AMD 7950X @ 4.5Ghz.

 # Step-by-step Guide